matteo-girardi/matteo-girardi.github.io/index.md

 Halløj! 👋

-I'm Matteo and I'm a software developer.
-Even though I've found it out a little late, Programming is my passion ❤️!
-What I like the most about it, is that you are learning constantly.
+My name is Matteo and I'm a software developer.
+Programming is my passion ❤️!
+What I like the most about it is that you are constantly learning new things every single day.

-Here are a few projects I’ve worked on:
+Here you can find a list of projects that I’ve worked on:

 <ul class="projects">
     <li>